Dell S3220DGF 32-Inch, 165Hz Monitor Now $329: All-Time Low

-We're seeing some fantastic Black Friday monitor deals right now, but this discount on the Dell S3220DGF might be the best of 2020.
+We're seeing some fantastic Cyber Monday monitor deals right now, but this discount on the Dell S3220DGF is so far the best of 2020.
 Reduced from $449 to $329 at Best Buy, an all-time low, this 32-inch, 165 Hz curved gaming monitor sits at the top of our list of best gaming monitors and for good reason.

-In our Dell S3220DGF review, we noted that the monitor's 2560 x 1440, VA panel offers an amazing contrast ratio of 3000:1 and a peak brightness of 350 nits which jumps up to 450 nits when HDR is enabled.
+In our Dell S3220DGF review, we noted that the monitor's 2560 x 1440, VA panel offers an amazing contrast ratio of 3300:1 and a peak brightness of 367 nits which jumps up to 507 nits and 18000:1 when HDR is enabled.
 The monitor provides extremely accurate colors while working with both AMD FreeSync 2 and (unofficially) Nvidia's G-Sync standard for variable refresh rate.

 Dell S3220DGF 32-inch, 165 Hz: